 - Runs also keep your chickens in your yard and out of the neighbors.

 Chicken coop runs also enhance great ventilation and allow easy cleaning of the coop.
 There are many more benefits to having a chicken run, but these are just a few.

 What To Look For

-You also need to consider how many chickens you have before choosing a size.
-For a chicken to feel content and not overcrowded, you will need to have at least 10 square feet per chicken.
-Going bigger is always an option to allow for more chickens or just making the ones you have more comfortable.
+Going bigger is always an option to allow for more chickens or just make the ones you have more comfortable.

 Easy To Assemble

 The next thing that you will want to look at is how easy the run is to put together.
 You ideally don’t want to spend weeks trying to put together a run.

 The easier it is to assemble, the faster you can get your chickens.

 It is highly recommended to have a covered backyard chickens run.
 If your run is not covered, you risk having your chickens get out or something getting in.

 Hawks and eagles will be watching from above, so you need to protect them at all costs.